Redshift Evolution of the Electron Density in the ISM at $z\sim 0-9$ Uncovered with JWST/NIRSpec Spectra and Line-Spread Function Determinations: Data and Sample

 \section{Data and Sample}

-We use JWST/NIRSpec data of the Early Release Observations (ERO; \citealt{Pontoppidan2022}) taken in the SMACS 0723 lensing cluster field (hereafter ERO data), the GLASS \citep{Treu2022} survey (hereafter GLASS data), and the CEERS \citep{Finkelstein2022arXiv} survey (hereafter CEERS data).
+We use JWST/NIRSpec data of the Early Release Observations (ERO; \citealt{Pontoppidan2022}) taken in the SMACS 0723 lensing cluster field (hereafter ERO data), the GLASS \citep{Treu2022} survey (hereafter GLASS data), and the CEERS \citep{Finkelstein2023} survey (hereafter CEERS data).
 The ERO data were taken with medium resolution ($R\sim 1000$) filter-grating pairs of F170LP-G235M and F290LP-G395M covering the wavelength ranges of $1.7$--$3.1$ and $2.9$--$5.1\ \mu$m, respectively.
 The total exposure time of the ERO data is 4.86 hr for each filter-grating pair.
 The GLASS data were taken with high resolution ($R\sim 2700$) filter-grating pairs of F100LP-G140H, F170LP-G235H, and F290LP-G395H covering the wavelength ranges of $1.0$--$1.6$, $1.7$--$3.1$ and $2.9$--$5.1\ \mu$m, respectively.
 The total exposure time of the GLASS data is 4.9 hr for each filter-grating pair.
 The CEERS data were taken with medium resolution filter-grating pairs of F100LP-G140M, F170LP-G235M, and F290LP-G395M covering the wavelength ranges of $1.0$--$1.6$, $1.7$--$3.1$ and $2.9$--$5.1\ \mu$m, respectively.
 The total exposure time of the CEERS data is 0.86 hr for each filter-grating pair.

-We use spectroscopic data reduced by \citet{Nakajimaprep}. \citet{Nakajimaprep} take the raw data from the MAST archive and conduct level-2 and 3 calibrations, using the JWST Science Calibration Pipeline with the reference file of jwst\_1028.pmap whose flux calibration is based on in-flight flat data.
-Checking the data, we identify 5, 14, and 55 galaxies at $z>4$ in the ERO, GLASS, and CEERS data, respectively.
-We omit galaxies with S/N ratios of the [\oii] doublet less than 10 so that we can obtain galaxies with well-determined $n_{\rm e}$.
+We use spectroscopic data reduced by \citet{Nakajima2023arXiv}. \citet{Nakajima2023arXiv} take the raw data from the MAST archive and conduct level-2 and 3 calibrations, using the JWST Science Calibration Pipeline with the reference file of jwst\_1028.pmap whose flux calibration is based on in-flight flat data. \tcra{In addition to the read-out noise and Poisson noise outputted by the JWST/NIRSpec pipeline, \citet{Nakajima2023arXiv} have added standard deviation of the residual background to evaluate the uncertainty of background subtraction.} Checking the data, we identify 5, 14, and 55 galaxies at $z>4$ in the ERO, GLASS, and CEERS data, respectively\tcra{, whose redshifts by simultaneous fitting of the H$\beta$ and [\oiii]$\lambda\lambda4959,5007$.} We omit galaxies with S/N ratios of the [\oii] doublet less than 10 so that we can obtain galaxies with well-determined $n_{\rm e}$.
 After the selection, we obtain 1, 4, and 11 galaxies from the ERO, GLASS, and CEERS data, respectively.
 Hereafter we refer to the 16 ($=1+4+11$) galaxies as JWST galaxies.